rrbanda/rhdh-plugin-workshops/docs/mta/how_to.md

-# Guide: Configure and Test MTA Plugin in Red Hat Developer Hub (RHDH)
+# The following instructions will help configure and test MTA Plugin in Red Hat Developer Hub.

 ## Prerequisites